Sports Medicine Fellowship: Overview

 A key experience for the primary care sports medicine fellow at The Moses H. Cone Memorial Hospital is becoming a team physician for a local college and a high school.
 By assuming the primary role as team physician, the fellow gains extensive experience assisting on the sidelines and evaluating acute injuries while following multiple sports.
 During the course of the Fellowship, the fellow is exposed to a minimum of 2,000 encounters that involve sports injuries.
 This is accomplished by training the fellow in a variety of settings and under the supervision of faculty who have extensive experience in sports medicine.

-Karl B. Fields, MD, CAQ SM is the Director of the Sports Medicine Fellowship, as well as being active nationally and internationally in sports medicine with the American Academy of Family Physicians, the American College of Sports Medicine and the American Medical Society of Sports Medicine.
+Karl B. Fields, MD, CAQ SM is the Emeritus Director of the Sports Medicine Fellowship, as well as being active nationally and internationally in sports medicine with the American Academy of Family Physicians, the American College of Sports Medicine and the American Medical Society of Sports Medicine.
 He is a past president of the AMSSM.
+Dr. Fields actively teaches the fellows on a weekly basis.

-Sara Neal, MD, CAQ SM is a Sports Medicine physician who acts as our core faculty with the Family Medicine Residency.
+Sara Neal, MD, CAQ SM is a Sports Medicine Physician and director of the Family Medicine Residency Program.
 She also is a certified ring physician and the physician member of the NC boxing advisory board.

 Additional faculty includes: Jim Kramer, MD, CAQ SM and Dominick McKinley, MD, CAQ SM who are Sports Medicine Fellowship-trained family physicians who are faculty supervisors in the orthopedic offices.